Hamzeh-Alsheikho/AlgoDobbeltLenketListe/README.md

 throw new NullPointerException ("The table is null");

-* Oppgave 2:  The code for String toString() was found from Oppgaver til Avsnitt 3.3.2.2.
+* Oppgave 2:  The code for String toString() was found from Oppgaver to Avsnitt 3.3.2.2.
 It is for EnkeltLenketListe but the logic for Doubbeltlenketliste in ascending order is the same.
 So we used it for String toString().
-About String omvendtString() this is print out liste from back to front.
+About String omvendtString() this is print out list from back to front.
 EnkeltLenketListe has a link from head to tale and String toString() had Node<T> p = hode; p = p.neste;.
 So we thought if we changed Node<T> p = hale; p = p.forrige; in omvendtString, it should work.
 Then we tried and it worked.
-Both method should return "[]" when liste has no value.
+Both method should return "[]" when list has no value.
 So we put if statement on the top of the code.

 * Oppgave 3: Firstly, we need to have some help variable for Node what we wanted to find.
 Then we had to think several patterns.
 1).
 When Node is the head.